terance-edmonds/demo-restaurant-system/scheduler-service/ReadMe.md

   - `RESERVATION_SERVICE_URL` (e.g., `http://reservation-service:8085` or Choreo’s assigned URL)
   - `API_TOKEN` (OAuth token or API key for authentication, if required)
 - Deploy via Choreo UI or CLI, connecting to the GitHub repository’s `scheduler-service/` directory.
-- Configure a scheduled task in Choreo to invoke `POST /trigger` periodically (e.g., every 5 minutes using cron `*/5 * * * *`).
+- The scheduled task runs the service periodically (e.g., every 5 minutes, configurable via `component.yaml`).

 ## Notes
 - Requires Menu, Order, Kitchen, Payment, and Reservation Services for invoking their GET endpoints.
-- Logs API call results in memory, resetting on restart.
+- Logs API call results to the console, resetting on each run.
-- Test endpoints using `curl` or the Postman collection in the root `docs/` directory.
+- Test other services’ endpoints using `curl` or the Postman collection in the root `docs/` directory.